Plant DetailShow Menu

 Witch hazel is a deciduous shrub or small tree in the Hamamelidaceae (witch hazel) family that may grow 15 to 20 feet tall.
 Native to eastern North America, it may be found growing along woodland margins and stream banks from Canada to Mexico.
 The genus name Hamamelis comes from the Greek word hama for ‘at the same time’ and melon, which means fruit and refers to the fact that the plant can have both flowers and fruits appear at the same time, a somewhat rare feature.
 The species name virginiana means the plant is from Virginia.

 Plant in full sun to partial shade, though the best flowering will be seen in full sun locations.
 Soil should be moist, acidic, organically rich and well draining.
 Pruning is not usually necessary except to maintain its shape.
-Pruning can be done in early spring.
+Pruning can be done in early spring, but keep in mind that flowers will appear on old growth.
 Witch hazel is intolerant of drought, but it does tolerate heavy clay soil, erosion, and browsing by deer.

 The leaves of this woody ornamental shrub turn an attractive yellow color in the fall.
 It flowers anywhere from late fall to late winter with cheery yellow spider-like blooms that brighten dreary winter landscapes.